What is a hyperbaric oxygen chamber?

 The main purpose of a hyperbaric chamber is to increase the amount of oxygen reaching one’s tissue through the respiratory system.
 Oxygen is an essential component of wound healing, and the lack of proper oxygen supply may impair the body's ability to heal its wounds.
 To achieve this healing, the amount of oxygen molecules present in each inhalation unit must be increased.

 During the hyperbaric treatment, the amount of oxygen dissolved in the blood is raised from 100 mm Hg to 1,100 mm Hg, and occasionally higher in some cases.
-As the amount of oxygen molecules found in the air increases, more oxygen is breathed in, absorbed into the bloodstream and from there, it is absorbed into the various tissues in the body, helping to rebuild them.
+As the amount of oxygen molecules found in the air increases, more oxygen is breathed in, absorbed into the bloodstream, and from there, it is absorbed into the various tissues in the body, helping to rebuild them.

 What does the hyperbaric chamber feel like?

 In general, there are no changes in sensation during treatment.
-However, when we increase the pressure in the chamber, patient may feel pressure in their ears, similar to the sensation one has on an airplane.
+However, when we increase the pressure in the chamber, patients may feel pressure in their ears, similar to the sensation one has on an airplane.
 Prior to starting the hyperbaric oxygen treatment, each patient is taught a technique on how to perform pressure equalization.
 When the pressure is lowered in the chamber, the ear pressure "loosens."

-How does the treatment work, what is its duration and is it painful?
+How does the treatment work, what is its duration, and is it painful?

 Receiving treatment in the hyperbaric chamber means breathing oxygen at a higher pressure than atmospheric pressure.
 Your blood carries the extra oxygen throughout the body, infusing the injured tissues that need more oxygen so they can begin healing.